 The CAD-Viewer runs as a separate application on the third desktop of the control.
-This enables you to use the screen switchover key to switch between the machine operating modes, the programming modes and the CAD-Viewer.
-This is particularly useful if you want to add contours or machining positions to a Klartext program by copy and paste using the clipboard.
+This enables you to use the screen switchover key to switch between the machine operating modes, the programming modes, and the CAD-Viewer.
+This is particularly useful if you want to add contours or machining positions to a Klartext program using the clipboard.